euwbah/musescore-xen-tuner/README.md

 ## Features/Goals

-- [x] (60%, needs [data entry](#help-needed)) The user should not need to manually retune cents offset of notes.
-Support for many tuning systems as possible while allowing maximum flexibility of choice of accidentals.
+- [x] Support for many tuning systems with flexibility of choice of accidentals.
+(60%, data entry [help needed!](#help-needed))

+- [x] Automated tuning & auto-positioning of multiple accidentals.

-- [x] (90%, needs testing) The user should not need to open up the symbols palette and manually search for the accidental the user needs.
-Every unique accidental and note in the equave should be accessible with just up/down arrows and 'J' to cycle through enharmonics.
+- [x] Every unique accidental/note within an octave/equave is accessible with up/down arrows and 'J' to cycle through enharmonics, no matter how large the tuning.

-- [x] In large tuning systems, the user should not need to press the up arrow one [gongulus](https://googology.fandom.com/wiki/Gongulus) times to get to the desired note.
-An auxiliary up/down operation should be provided that transposes to the next note that considers a smaller subset of accidentals and leaves the other accidentals unchanged.
+- [x] Configurable auxiliary up/down operations that limit stepwise transpositions to certain accidentals/nominals.
+(E.g. Move by diatonic steps only, or diatonic + 11-commas only)

-- [x] (80%, needs testing) Accidental ligatures (for HEJI & Sagittal) where multiple accidentals can combine and be represented as a single symbol.
+- [x] Accidental ligatures (for HEJI & Sagittal) where multiple accidentals can combine and be represented as a single symbol

+- [x] Use of fingerings to input complex accidentals in large tuning systems

+- [x] JI ratios in fingerings, cent offsets in fingerings.

 - [ ] Proper transposition by any interval of choice for all regular mappings.

-- [x] (50%.
-Files are generated, but no way of importing MPE directly to a DAW) MIDI/MPE export with channel pitch bend support.
+- [x] MIDI/MPE export with channel pitch bend support.
+(WIP.
+MIDI files containing MPE data are generated, but no workflow exists to import these directly to a DAW)

 ## Quick Start